JonPSmith/NetCore.AutoRegisterDi/READMe.md

 which showed the Microsoft's DI provider was much faster than AutoFac.
 I therefore implemented a similar (but not exactly the same) feature for the Microsoft.Extensions.DependencyInjection library.

+**Thanks to Inventory Innovations, Inc. who sponsored the creation of this library.**

 ### Detailed information